 Tongling Anhui, China Travel Guide

 Situated about 150 kilometers (93 miles) north of Tongling, HFE is the capital airport of Anhui Province.
-It operates numerous domestic routes and a growing number of international flights, mainly to other Asian cities.
+It operates numerous domestic routes and more and more international flights, mainly to other Asian cities.

 Situated about 200 kilometers (124 miles) northeast of Tongling, NKG is a key global airport.
 It offers a more extensive range of domestic and international flight options, including paths to various cities in The continent of asia, and some to Europe and North America.